 Go beyond basic software and learn some new tricks with professional quality software for image and video editing, design, and media creation.
 TechStudio available at the Five Forks branch.
 Learn more here.
 TechStudio and TechStations require an adult (full-access) library card.

-TechStations available at: Buford, Centerville, Collins Hill, Dacula, Duluth, Grayson, Hamilton Mill, Lawrenceville, Lilburn, Mountain Park and Suwanee.
+TechStations available at: Buford, Centerville, Collins Hill, Dacula, Duluth, Five Forks, Grayson, Hamilton Mill, Lawrenceville, Lilburn, Mountain Park, Norcross, Peachtree Corners, Snellville and Suwanee.

 Early Literacy iPads

 Every library branch now provides Early Literacy iPads loaded with apps that enhance the learning experience for pre-readers and early readers.
 The Early Literacy iPads offer a multi-sensory tool for engaging a child in a creative, collaborative environment.
-Here is the list of selected ipad apps.
+Here is the list of selected apps in the branch ipads.
 Learn more about early literacy here.